Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization: Self-concordant regularization

-A key observation from the above definition is the possibility to extend the theory beyond the case $\nu = 3$ and $u=v$ originally presented in \cite{nesterov1994interior}.
+A key observation from Definitions \ref{def:gsc-r} and \ref{def:gsc-rn} is the possibility to extend the theory beyond the case $\nu = 3$ and $u=v$ originally presented in \cite{nesterov1994interior}.
 This observation, for instance, allowed the authors in \cite{bach2010self} to introduce a \emph{pseudo} self-concordant framework, in which $\nu = 2$, for the analysis of logistic regression.
 In a recent development, the authors in \cite{ostrovskii2021finite} identified a new class of pseudo self-concordant functions and showed how these functions may be slightly modified to make them \emph{standard} self-concordant (i.e., where $M_g=2, \nu=3, u=v$), while preserving desirable structures.
-With such generalizations, and stemming from the idea of \emph{Newton decrement} in \cite{nesterov1994interior}, new analytic step-size selection and correction techniques for a number of proximal algorithms were developed in \cite{tran2015composite}.
-It is in the same spirit that we propose new step-size selection techniques from the self-concordant smoothing framework developed in this paper.
-We denote by $\gsc{g}$ the class of $(M_g,\nu)$-generalized self-concordant functions, with generalized self-concordant parameters $M_g\in\rnn$ and $\nu\in \rp$. \begin{definition}[Self-concordant smoothing function] We say that the parameterized function $g_s\colon \rr^n \times \rp \to \rr$ is a self-concordant smoothing function for $g\in\pclsc{\rr^n}$ if the following two conditions are satisfied: \begin{enumerate}[label=\enumlabel{SC}, ref=\enumref{SC}] \item $\epilim\limits_{\mu\downarrow 0} \gps(x; \mu) = g(x)$. \item $\gps(x; \mu) \in \gsc{g}$. \end{enumerate} \end{definition} By construction, the class of functions exhibiting the property in \ref{ass:sc1} inherits the gradient and/or the Jacobian consistency properties introduced in \cite{chen2012smoothing} and \cite{chen1998global}, respectively.
-In \cite[Lemma 3.4]{burke2013epi}, the authors show the following property for epi-convergent smoothing functions (that is, the ones for which condition \ref{ass:sc1} holds):
+With such generalizations, and stemming from the idea of \emph{Newton decrement} \cite{nesterov1994interior}, we propose new step length selection techniques for proximal quasi-Newton methods from the self-concordant regularization framework of this section.
+We denote by $\gsc{g}$ the class of $(M_g,\nu)$-generalized self-concordant functions, with generalized self-concordant parameters $M_g\in\rnn$ and $\nu\in \rp$. \begin{definition}[Self-concordant smoothing function] We say that the parameterized function $g_s\colon \rr^n \times \rp \to \rr$ is a self-concordant smoothing function for $g\in\pclsc{\rr^n}$ if the following two conditions are satisfied: \begin{enumerate}[label=\enumlabel{SC}, ref=\enumref{SC}] \item $\epilim\limits_{\mu\downarrow 0} \gps(x; \mu) = g(x)$. \item $\gps(x; \mu) \in \gsc{g}$. \end{enumerate} \end{definition} We denote by $\scsmooth{g}$ the set of self-concordant smoothing functions for a function $g\in\pclsc{\rr^n}$, that is, $\scsmooth{g}\coloneqq\set{g_s\colon \rr^n \times \rp \to \rr \stt g_s \epiarrow g,~ g_s \in \gsc{g}}$.